Annual Registration Frequently Asked Questions

 Answer: No, as mentioned above, the Board will only accept self-study programs from CPE sponsors that are approved by the Quality Assurance Services (QAS) program through NASBA.

 Question: I recently obtained a Mississippi reciprocal license and reported CPE on the reciprocal license application.
-Must I complete and file the CPE reporting form for the year ending June 30, 2010?
+Must I complete the online CPE reporting form for the year ending June 30, 2015?

 Answer: Yes.
-All licensees must complete and file a CPE reporting form.
+All licensees must complete the online CPE reporting form.
 This is true even if a licensee is exempt under Rule 4.1.5 (passed exam in current CPE compliance period) or Rule 4.1.9.[a] (primary employment is in another state and you are licensed there and are in compliance with other state's CPE rules).

 CPA Examination Frequently Asked Questions